 Visit the sites below for more information on the Valleys

 Shriners International is a fraternity based on fun, fellowship, and the Masonic principles of brotherly love, relief, and truth.
 There are approximately 375,000 members from 191 temples (chapters) in the U.S., Canada, Mexico and the Republic of Panama.

 Shriners International support Shriners Hospitals for Children, a one-of-a-kind international health care system of 22 hospitals dedicated to improving the lives of children by providing specialty pediatric care, innovative research, and outstanding teaching programs.
 Since 1922, Shriners Hospitals for Children have significantly improved the lives of more than 865,000 children.
 The Shrine was originally founded in New York City in 1872.

 Local Shrine Temples:

-The Grotto was not and is not a place for Masons to exercise practices that would not be tolerated in the Masonic bodies, or which are taboo among gentleman.
+The Grotto was not and is not a place for Masons to exercise practices that would not be tolerated in the Masonic bodies or which are taboo among gentlemen.
 The Grotto stands for all of Masonry and wholesomeness in life.
-It stands for letting in the sunshine on discouragement, grief and woe and it stands for substituting hope for despair at all times.
+It stands for letting in the sunshine on discouragement, grief, and woe, and it stands for substituting hope for despair at all times.